Edit

 1. Complete the lease application form and read the summary of the lease agreement (found below) to make sure you are able to adhere to all necessary rules.
 You can contact us if you have any questions or concerns about this agreement.

 1. Attend a Training session: For 1st time lessees’ it is compulsory to attend a training session before you can start working with the equipment.
-This session can happen before or after you collect the equipment.
+This session can happen before or after you collect the equipment and online or in-person.

 1. You arrange and assume the cost and responsibility for pick up and return of the equipment- By car or transport company